monicacorrea/legado-linguistico-indigena/README.md

 A project dedicated to exploring the impact of indigenous languages from the Americas on Spanish and English.
 Provides information of vocabulary, geographic locations, and historical richness.

-I'm Mónica Correa, History Teacher and Data Journalist currently working as Technical Writer
+I'm Mónica Correa, a History Teacher and Data Journalist currently working as a Technical Writer

 www.monicacorrea.com